NickGrunert/master-thesis/modules/03_truth_compare.typ

     #heading(depth: 5, numbering: none, bookmarked: false)[Explanation]
     One approach entailed the utilization of conventional statistical metrics for the assessment of the discrepancy between two datasets.
-    Specifically, the following metrics are of relevance: the mean squared error (MSE), the mean absolute error (MAE), the root mean squared error (RMSE), and the R2 score.
+    Specifically, the following metrics are of relevance: the #abr("MAE"), the #abr("MSE"), the #abr("RMSE"), and the R2 score.

-    The mean absolute error (MAE), the mean squared error (MSE), and the root mean squared error (RMSE) are all error metrics.
+    The #abr("MAE"), #abr("MSE"), and the #abr("RMSE") are all error metrics.
 These metrics directly measure the differences between the values of two datasets, under the assumption that the two datasets are directly correlated 1-to-1.
     The R2 score is a measure of the extent to which the data aligns with a linear model, also referred to as the coefficient of determination.
     This range extends from $(-infinity, 1]$, with 1 representing a perfect fit and negative values denoting a lack of fit for the data within the linear model.

-    The mean absolute error (MAE) is calculated by taking the absolute difference between the two datasets and averaging it (see @formula:mae).
-The mean squared error (MSE) is calculated by taking the squared difference between the two datasets and averaging it (see @formula:mse).
-The root mean squared error (RMSE) is calculated by taking the square root of the MSE (see @formula:rmse).
+    The #abr("MAE") is calculated by taking the absolute difference between the two datasets and averaging it (see @formula:mae).
+The #abr("MSE") is calculated by taking the squared difference between the two datasets and averaging it (see @formula:mse).
+The #abr("RMSE") is calculated by taking the square root of the MSE (see @formula:rmse).
     The R2 is calculated by taking the variance of the two datasets and dividing it by the variance of the first dataset, as demonstrated in @formula:r2.

     #heading(depth: 5, numbering: none, bookmarked: false)[Code Snippet]